-Orrick Team Secures Dismissal of Securities Class Action Against Client CSI
+Orrick Team Secures Dismissal of Shareholder Action Against Sumner Redstone

 We are a leader in defending securities litigation, with a team that includes seasoned trial lawyers, two former U.S. Attorneys, and former senior officials at the Securities and Exchange Commission (SEC) and the Department of Justice (DOJ).
 We bring integrated solutions to the most complex and challenging situations your company may face–from class actions to derivative litigation and M&A litigation.
 We regularly assist audit committees in conducting internal investigations, and defending investigations and enforcement actions by the SEC, the DOJ and state attorneys general.